 Tensions in the region had grown so high that by June of 1984, Indira Gandhi decided to take action.
 She made a fatal choice - to send in the Indian Army against the Sikh militants in the Golden Temple...

 Indira Gandhi was born on November 19, 1917 in Allahabad (in modern-day Uttar Pradesh), British India.
 Her father was Jawaharlal Nehru, who would go on to become the first prime minister of India following its independence from Britain; her mother, Kamala Nehru, was just 18 years old when the baby arrived.
 The child was named Indira Priyadarshini Nehru.

 Indira grew up as an only child.
 A baby brother born in November of 1924 died after just two days.
-The Nehru family was very active in the anti-imperial politics of the time; Indira's father was a leader of the nationalist movement, and a close friend of Mohandas Gandhi and Muhammad Ali Jinnah.
+The Nehru family was very active in the anti-imperial politics of the time; Indira's father was a leader of the nationalist movement, and a close associate of Mohandas Gandhi and Muhammad Ali Jinnah.

 Sojourn in Europe:

 In March 1930, Kamala and Indira were marching in protest outside of the Ewing Christian College.
 Indira's mother suffered from heat-stroke, so a young student named Feroz Gandhi rushed to her aid.
 He would become a close friend of Kamala's, escorting and attending her during her treatment for tuberculosis, first in India and later in Switzerland.
 Indira also spent time in Switzerland, where her mother died of TB in February of 1936.

 Indira went to Britain in 1937, where she enrolled at Somerville College, Oxford, but never completed her degree.
 While there, she began to spend more time with Feroz Gandhi, then a London School of Economics student.
 The two married in 1942, over the objections of Jawaharlal Nehru, who disliked his son-in-law.
 (Feroz Gandhi was no relation to Mohandas Gandhi.)